Quick Facts

 Study Method

 ICHM’s standard mode of delivery is face to face with incorporated technology enhanced learning (TEL).
-Full TEL delivery is available to students impacted by COVID restrictions.

 Course Codes